Mark W. Ball, M.D.

 - Science.
 [Epub ahead of print], 2018. [ Journal Article ]

 - Nat Rev Urol.
 [Epub ahead of print], 2018. [ Journal Article ]

 - Discov Med.
 23(129): 379-387, 2017. [ Journal Article ]

 The Landscape of Whole-genome Alterations and Pathologic Features in Genitourinary Malignancies: An Analysis of the Cancer Genome Atlas.Eur Urol Focus.
 [Epub ahead of print], 2017. [ Journal Article ]

 International Consultation on Urological Diseases and European Association of Urology International Consultation on Minimally Invasive Surgery in Urology: laparoscopic and robotic adrenalectomy.BJU Int.
 119(1): 13-21 , 2017. [ Journal Article ]

-Dr. Ball received his undergraduate degree in biochemistry and molecular biology from Centre College, graduating magna cum laude and Phi Beta Kappa.
+Dr. Ball is a felloship-trained urologic oncologic surgeon.
+He received his undergraduate degree in biochemistry and molecular biology from Centre College, graduating magna cum laude and Phi Beta Kappa.
 He received his M.D. from the Johns Hopkins University School of Medicine.
 He completed his internship and residency at the James Buchanan Brady Urological Institute at Johns Hopkins.
-After residency, he came to the National Cancer Institute as a clinical fellow in a Society of Urologic Oncology-accredited urologic oncology fellowship where he worked in the laboratory of W. Marston Linehan.
+He subsequently completed a Society of Urologic Oncology-accredited fellowship at the National Cancer Institute where he worked in the laboratory of W. Marston Linehan, M.D.